 Can you characterise your typical mentee?

-Most photographers I work with are very open-minded and understand the benefit of objective advice and feedback in helping them to move forward.
+Most photographers I work with are very open-minded and understand the benefit of objective feedback in helping them to move forward.
 I rarely come across someone who comes to me resolutely defending his or her position and not open to adapting or rethinking elements of their practice.

 Those I work with come with wide-ranging needs and experience and while some want ideas on how to establish a presence, others may already be doing very well but are looking for motivation and ideas on how to find a new creative direction and/or work that satisfies them at a deeper level.